 Your doctor can help you find a support group.
 This will help you meet other people with Crohn's.
 The Crohn's & Colitis Foundation of America has an online support group where you can get tips and advice from people who've managed their condition for years.

 Pay Attention to Your Body

 As you start treatment, keep track of the symptoms you have and when you have them.
 Do you always get diarrhea after you eat?
-Do your symptoms occur at a certain time of day?
+Do your symptoms happen at a certain time of day?
 If you know when you're more likely to have issues, you can plan your day around it.

 Keep track of foods that affect your bowels.
 They don’t cause Crohn's, but some dishes may make symptoms worse.
 For example, many people with Crohn’s have to avoid high-fiber foods like seeds, nuts, popcorn, corn, and raw fruits and vegetables.
 Some have to stay away from spicy, fried, and greasy foods, too.
-A food diary can help you track what gives you problems so it's easier for you to stay away from them.
+A food diary can help you track what gives you problems, so that it's easier for you to stay away from them.